All Episodes

 That's up to you.

-But courteous, professional on all sides, and then it becomes okay, stop fighting, stop fighting.
+And then it becomes, okay, stop fighting, stop fighting.

-Um, and then the the ensuing hits.
+And then the ensuing hits.

-I didn't see that they were big, big hits, but both officers getting hit, out wrestled.
+I didn't see that they were big, big hits, but both officers getting hit, out-wrestled.

-There was a moment, I don't want to go back to my martial arts point because everyone gets annoyed with that.
+I don't want to go back to my martial arts point because everyone gets annoyed with that.

-So, but there's a moment that um that I thought police had an opportunity to gain control and didn't um as I watch it over and over again and slowly, and it's easy to say, you know, after the conflict happens, he grabs the taser, he starts running down the parking lot uh in pursuit of the two officers, the DUI officer uh has his taser out.
+As I watch it over and over again and slowly, and it's easy to say, you know, after the conflict happens, he grabs the taser.

-Uh, then Ray Shard Brooks turns around, fires the taser that he took off one of the cops, and and then is shot twice, and he's no longer with us today.
+Then Rayshard Brooks turns around, fires the taser that he took off one of the cops, and then is shot twice.

-And that's the sad part to me, because none of this should have happened.
+And that's the sad part to me because none of this should have happened.

 It is a human life.

-Now we get into the question of all right, well, you know, who is at fault here?
+Now we get into the question of, all right, well, you know, who is at fault here?

-They they announced that Officer Garrett Rolfe, he's the one that fired the shots, veteran department, he was the DUI officer hired in October 2013.
+They announced that Officer Garrett Rolfe, he's the one that fired the shots, veteran department.

 He's been fired.